mumu-wang/evap-preprocess/README.md

 This progress is used to preprocess vehicle data for EVAP project in TN.

 It could
-1. add unique node ID with special number by user provided
+1. add unique consecutive node ID with special start number by user provided
 2. group data by vehicle
+3. filter nodes by geometry

 command example: